You are reading an honest New Zealand travel blog.

 a

-• I have a dog and I have kids.
 Walk anywhere with both in New Zealand and watch how people clamber over the kids to stroke and fuss over your dog.
 And run away from your kids.
-Just kidding.

-• New Zealander’s will want to know everything about your dog.
+New Zealander’s will want to know everything about your dog.
 Its name, make, what it like to eat for its dinner and what’s its favourite colour.

-• Dogs.
-New Zealanders love them.
-If you are emigrating to New Zealand with your pooch then you are in luck.
+If you are emigrating to New Zealand with your pooch, then you are in luck.

 A travel blog about how New Zealanders love dogs

-New Zealander’s LOVE dogs.
+New Zealanders LOVE dogs.
 Now that’s something I bet you didn’t know!

 3: Know that New Zealand Wine is Gorgeous.

-• I won’t lie.
-New Zealand wine played a huge part in our decision about whether or not we should emigrate to New Zealand or to Canada.
-What can I say?
-I’m a wine lover.
+I won’t lie.
+New Zealand wine played a huge part in our decision to move down under.
+We asked ourselves, where’s best to live?
+New Zealand or Canada

-• Sorry Canada, I love your wilderness and all that, but your red wine doesn’t come close to New Zealand.
-That’s why we chose to live in Taranaki over Vancouver.
+Sorry Canada, I love your wilderness and all that, but your red wine doesn’t come close to New Zealand.

 4: Know that New Zealand is Full of Positivity.

-• Absolutely everything.
+Absolutely everything.
 No matter how unconventional or weird.

 ‘I’m taking both my kids out of school to homeschool them.
-Even though I’m not a teacher and I prefer dogs to children’.
+Even though I’m not a teacher and I prefer dogs to children.’

 Yeah!
 Go for it!
 That will be so cool for the kids eh?